richardalberto/yiidhl/README.md

-## Installing the module
+## Installing the extension

-To install the module, you need to copy the folder yiidhl to the protected/extensions folder on your Yii application.
+To install the extension, you need to copy the folder yiidhl to the protected/extensions folder on your Yii application.

 ## Configuring